Ichata Vahanamulu Niluparadu: Release

 Ichata Vahanamulu Niluparadu was theatrically released on 27 August 2021 in more than 300 theatres across India and over 100 theatres internationally including theatres in Singapore and the United States.
-Ichata Vahanamulu Niluparadu - No Parking was one of the first movies which had a theatrical release after the cinemas opened after the second wave of the COVID pandemic.
+It was one of the first films which had a theatrical release after the cinemas opened after the second wave of the COVID pandemic.
 Hindi rights for the film have been sold to Sony Entertainment.
-The movie was a commercial success with the producers making profit even before the theatrical release of the movie.

-The film is available for streaming on aha, on-demand video streaming service from 17 September 2021.
+The film has been available for streaming on aha streaming service since 17 September 2021.

 Soundtrack

-The soundtrack is composed by Praveen Lakkaraju on lyrics of Sreejo, Arun Vemuri, Srinivasa Mouli, RollRida and Suresh Gangula.
+The soundtrack was composed by Praveen Lakkaraju to lyrics by Sreejo, Arun Vemuri, Srinivasa Mouli, RollRida and Suresh Gangula.

 Reception

 Sravan Vanaparthy, writing for Times of India gave two stars out of five and felt that the first half was rather slow.
 He criticized the screenplay and editing as he wrote, "The screenplay and choppy editing are a let-down."
 He opined that the performance of actors and background music was just okay.
 Vanaparthy concluded the review by calling "The story of Ichata Vahanamulu Nilupa Radu has potential that’s left unexplored.
 This one’s a difficult one to sit through."
 Y Sunita Chowdhary of The Hindu criticized the film for its writing.
 She didn't like the characterization and wrote, "There are several characters in the film, many of them with dramatic entries, but their actions lack intensity or impact."
 Chowdhary wrote that Sunil and Vennela Kishore made her smile but for the lead cast, she said, "This isn’t the best we’ve seen from Sushanth and Meenakshi has a long way to go in terms of acting."

 Sarah Justin reviewing for Sakshi Post rated the film with 2.5 stars out of 5 and wrote, "Sushanth has experimented with this film.
 However, the script lacks the punch required to elevate him as the hero.
 Can be watched for timepass."
 123telugu.com gave a 2.75 and reviewed saying Sushanth is the life and soul of the film.
 When compared to his other films, he has vastly improved.
 He looks handsome and also does well in a performance oriented role.
 Sushanth was quite good in the second half.
 Yesteryear hero, Venkat is also good in his supporting role.
 Meenakshi Chowdary is quite impressive in her role and shares very good chemistry with Sushanth.
 Vennela Kishore is hilarious as the showroom manager.